 We did not find any studies that assessed harms of screening for MDD in children and adolescents.
 The prior review also found no evidence on this topic.

-Key Question 5.
-Does Treatment of MDD Among Children and Adolescents Identified in Primary Care Improve Health and Other Related Outcomes Overall and Among Subgroups Defined by Age, Sex, Race, or Ethnicity?
+KQ 5.
+Effect of Treatment of MDD on Outcomes Among Children and Adolescents Identified With MDD Overall and Among Subgroups Defined by Age, Sex, or Race/Ethnicity

 Summary of Newly Identified Evidence on Treatment